 Periods of high bandwidth utilization

-Determination of time of high bandwidth utilization and traffic prioritization within this time literally save the QoS.
-Most of people use Internet at home during the evening and thus exert a maximum load on the communication channel.
-Students access the web during the daytime after classes, and at the evening enjoy their leisure time in other ways.
+Determination of the time of high bandwidth utilization and traffic prioritization within this time literally save the QoS.
+Most people use the Internet at home during the evening and thus exert a maximum load on the communication channel.
+Students access the web during the daytime after classes, and in the evening enjoy their leisure time in other ways.
 Without additional traffic procedures, speed and quality might be reduced significantly, which will make subscribers angry because they want speed to be as high as is specified in the tariff plan at any time, and regular “lags” in online games are the reason for many to change the provider.
-To avoid this, it is necessary to analyse bandwidth of the subscriber in a real time and give higher priority to the most actual protocols and apps.
-If user launches game and background download of a movie at the same time, then the game must work perfectly – this is the highest priority, and background download – residually.
+To avoid this, it is necessary to analyze the bandwidth of the subscriber in real-time and give higher priority to the most actual protocols and apps.
+If the user launches a game and background download of a movie at the same time, then the game must work perfectly – this is the highest priority, and background download – residually.
 Harsh, but efficient.

 According to data of Flurry Mobile App Industry, peak hours of Internet use are at 8.00 a.m. (before wok) and at 7.00 p.m. (after work).

-There is another way to satisfy subscribers during the peak hours – to buy additional speed UPLINK and share it with all equally, but at all other times the channel will stand idle and subscription fee will be fixed and high.
-The best and most effective way is to analyse and prioritise.
+There is another way to satisfy subscribers during the peak hours – to buy additional speed UPLINK and share it with all equally, but at all other times the channel will stand idle and the subscription fee will be fixed and high.
+The best and most effective way is to analyze and prioritize.

 Devices used by the subscribers to connect to Internet

 Several years ago, such statistics didn’t even exist, everybody accessed the Internet through PCs only, but now the number of Internet devices is growing: laptops, tablets, smartphones (especially with a large screen), media players, game consoles…